-Type 2 diabetes can be treated using stem cells comparably.
+Type 2 diabetes can be successfully treated using multipotent mesenchymal stem cells.
 Although b-cells are still present in Type 2 patients, extra b-cells could increase the body’s supply and help the patient overcome insulin resistance.
 To treat a patient’s insulin resistance, treatment could try to keep b-cell levels above the needed level.

 Although improvements in the treatment of diabetes using stem cells have previously been accomplished, stem cell research is still ongoing and improving every day.
 In the body, stem cells have been demonstrated to replenish b-cells, and they have also been generated in the lab for implantation.